Home

 How long do hybrid batteries last?

-If you treat your car well and avoid excessive road trips, a hybrid battery can last up to 11 years.
-Because the motor and battery system in a hybrid are in addition to the petrol or diesel engine, the battery does not experience as much load as in a fully electric vehicle.
+Because a hybrid's motor and battery system is in addition to the petrol or diesel engine, the battery does not experience as much load as in a fully electric vehicle.

-Not only that but because there is an internal source of charging in a hybrid, namely the petrol or diesel engine, a hybrid's battery is often topped up with charge.
+Furthermore, because a hybrid has an internal charging source, the petrol or diesel engine, its battery is often topped up with charge.

-Just as with mobile phones, keeping the battery at a high charge level, never draining it completely and charging slowly, all prolong the life of the lithium batteries used in EVs.
+Just as with mobile phones, keeping the battery at a high charge level, never draining it completely, and charging slowly prolong the life of the lithium batteries used in EVs.

 Related Posts